 ✴︎ ✴︎ ✴︎ ✴︎ ✴︎ ✴︎

 Ash Huang is a writer.
 Her fiction appears in Lightspeed, Ecotone, Apparition Literary Magazine, Orion’s Belt and elsewhere.
 She won the 2022 Diverse Worlds Grant from the Speculative Literature Foundation, and is a grateful alum of the Roots.
 Wounds.
 Words.
-Workshop, the Tin House Winter Workshop, and the Periplus Fellowship.
-She is currently a Tin House Reading Fellow.
+Workshop, the Tin House Winter Workshop and Reading Fellowship, and the Periplus Fellowship.
+She is currently a Lisa Brown and Daniel Handler Resident with Friends of the San Francisco Public Library.

 She/her · Huang is pronounced Hwah-ng